Engineering Doctorates (EngD): find out more about what they entail and what the experience is like from research engineer Maria Felice.

 An EngD is an attractive option for young engineers who are keen to do something exciting and challenging.
 It is a particularly suitable option for those who are torn between an academic or industrial route, which I think is a common feeling among engineering undergraduates.

-An EngD is a fantastic way of applying engineering to a very real problem of industrial significance, while still performing rigorous scientific work, plus it gives you a thorough yet gentle introduction to industry and you make contacts throughout the company you are based in and also in other companies within the industry via collaborative work.
+An EngD is a fantastic way of applying engineering to a very real problem of industrial significance, while still performing rigorous scientific work.
+It gives you a thorough yet gentle introduction to industry and you make contacts throughout the company you are based in and also in other companies within the industry via collaborative work.

 You also get to network with academics at your university and further afield, at conferences for example.
 Making contacts is not only useful for future job-hunting, but it is also a good way of finding out what other engineers do on a day-to-day basis so that you can make more informed career choices.